manubot/manubot-ai-editor/README.md

 import shutil
 from pathlib import Path

-from manubot.ai_editor.editor import ManuscriptEditor from manubot.ai_editor.models import GPT3CompletionModel
+from manubot_ai_editor.editor import ManuscriptEditor from manubot_ai_editor.models import GPT3CompletionModel

 # create a manuscript editor
 #  here content_dir points to the "content" directory of the Manubot-based